SudharshanShanmugasundaram/Neural-Machine-Translation/README.md

 I would encourage you to explore and develop a model on the fuller dataset as an extension.

 # Dataset
+The dataset is available from the ManyThings.org website, with examples drawn from the Tatoeba Project.
+The dataset is comprised of German phrases and their English counterparts.

-The dataset used can be downloaded here : [German – English deu-eng.zip](www.manythings.org/anki/deu-eng.zip)
+The dataset used can be downloaded here : [German – English deu-eng.zip](http://www.manythings.org/anki/deu-eng.zip)

 # Requirements
 1. Python